 Letter/Testimonial of Suitability for Visiting Clergy and Religious

 Priests or deacons from outside of the Diocese of Tyler who will be engaging in public active ministry in any parish, institution, or other part of the diocese are required to obtain prior permission of the Bishop of Tyler to undertake their ministry within the territory of the diocese.
 Permission will only be granted if satisfactory written confirmation is given to the chancery from the visiting priest's or deacon's own bishop or superior that he is a cleric in good standing and that there are no concerns, allegations or criminal convictions relating to any sexual misconduct with children or adults at risk.
-By particular law, this is required even if the priest or deacon is known to the rector/pastor of the church he will be visiting in the Diocese of Tyler (can.
+By particular law, this is required even if the priest or deacon is known to the rector/pastor of the church he will be visiting in the Diocese of Tyler (c.
 903).

 The same permission is required of consecrated men and women religious, in which case the testimonial of suitability is to be provided from their religious superior or the bishop of the diocese in which they are currently engaged in ministry.